 Almeida, P.F., Almeida, R.C.C.
 2000: A PCR protocol using inl gene as a target for specific detection of Listeria monocytogenes.
 Food Control II: 97-101

-Specimen requirement: Food swab, or environmental surface swab, or rectal swab, or 0.5 ml feces, shipped overnight at room temperature.
+Specimen requirement: Food swab, or environmental surface swab, or rectal swab, or 0.2 ml feces.

 For all specimen types, if there will be a delay in shipping, or during very warm weather, refrigerate specimens until shipped and ship with a cold pack unless more stringent shipping requirements are specified.
 Frozen specimens should be shipped so as to remain frozen in transit.
 See shipping instructions for more information.